Five Misunderstandings about Judgment

 5) God loves us, He won't judge us!
 (Ezekiel 14:21-23)

 The greatest hoax is saved for last.
 Here God destroys any hope that God's own people will not be spared if they sin against Him.
-I suppose we should know better, but still down deep God's people think that because of the covenant, because of His special love for them, because they are called Christians, etc., God simply won't judge them.
+I suppose we should know better, but still down deep God's people think that because of the covenant, because of His special love for them, because they are called Christians, etc., God won't judge them.

 Christians get rather indignant at times when they hear God will judge them.
 Let's see what God's Words says here.
 In fact He is rather brief - only three verses.
-He in fact has already said it all in the previous verses but just in case they don't get the message He states it clearly.
+He, in fact, has already said it all in the previous verses, but just in case they don't get the message, He states it clearly.

 For thus says the Lord GOD, “How much more when I send My four severe judgments against Jerusalem: sword, famine, wild beasts, and plague to cut off man and beast from it!
 (Ezekiel 14:21).

 We see only one different thing that happens, and this is repeatedly heard and seen throughout the Old Testament.
 God promises a remnant.
-In other words, God will preserve a small group of loyalists through the great judgments.
+In other words, God will preserve a small group of loyalists through great judgments.
 Everything else will go: the temple, the government buildings, the army destroyed, the city gates demolished, but the remnant will be preserved for His greater purposes.

 God will not have mercy on them except that He will make sure His promises are completed.
 Comfort will not come to these wicked people, but to a future generation.